Farrish History, Family Crest & Coats of Arms

 He settled near Strageath and founded three churches in Strogeth and two in Caithness.
 It is possible that he was the Fergustus Pictus who went to Rome in 721 AD.
 According to Irish lore, a family of this name descend from Fergus, Prince of Galloway (d.
 1161), who is said to have married a daughter of Henry I of England.

 Constantine Mac Fergus (d.
 820), was King of the Picts, he "acquired the monarchy by the defeat of Conall Mac Taidg (Teige), who was assassinated in 807 by another Conall, son of Aidan, a Dalriad king in Kintyre. "

 Early History of the Farrish family

-Another 283 words (20 lines of text) covering the years 1300, 1466, 1499, and 1582 are included under the topic Early Farrish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farrish research.
+Another 148 words (11 lines of text) covering the years 1300, 1466, 1499, 1582 and are included under the topic Early Farrish History in all our PDF Extended History products and printed products wherever possible.